 Another useful tip to tackle dry hair and breakage is to wear a silk head-wrap whilst you sleep or sleep with a satin pillow case.
 Silk is naturally hypoallergenic it is known to help prevent thinning, knotted hair and split ends as it stimulates hydration.

 Tip 5: Keep to a good diet!

-Illness and infection tends to go up in the winter, the lack of sunlight (less vitamin D), the different habits people adopt during winter such as using public transport rather than walking or cycling/ being inside more/ the flu virus being more common in colder months, are all contributing factors.
-As a result, it is important to keep a healthy, balanced diet including immune boosting nutrients to take care of your inner health in order to fight infections and illness and to help stay healthy in the winter.
+Illness and infection tends to go up in the winter, and with this new strain of coronavirus, the lack of sunlight (less vitamin D), the different habits people adopt during winter such as using public transport rather than walking or cycling/ being inside more, are all contributing factors.
+As a result, it is important to keep a healthy balanced diet including immune boosting nutrients to take care of your inner health in order to fight infections and illness and to help stay healthy in the winter.